 - They appoint a team.
 For what?
 Why?

 - Both nations are meeting in London.
 When?
 Where?
 Why?
 Etc.

-In every example, unless we provide an appropriate adverbial complements, the exact meaning of given sentence cannot be realized.
+In every example, unless we provide an appropriate adverbial complement, the exact meaning of given sentence cannot be realized.

 Here, you must not get confused with object complements with adverbial complement.
 Object complement gives information about object.
 It is also called adjunct.
 Whereas, adverbial complements give or provide complete meaning for performed action.

 Simply, without performed action, the word or phrase cannot qualify as adverbial.

 Some useful examples

 - River is flowing through the vast flood plain. (adverbial complements)

 - Government is considering a new law in the winter session. (object complements or adjunct)